 Research interests include: Child Welfare (specifically foster care and youth aging out of foster care); Child Welfare Workforce Issues (including retention and the identification of compassion satisfaction among workers); Mindfulness.

-Nik's research interests include mental health treatment, the intersection of physical and mental health, social determinants of health, and health care utilization.
+Research interests include mental health treatment, the intersection of physical and mental health, social determinants of health, and health care utilization.
 Previously, Nik has conducted research on economic mobility, family drug court, cross-cultural perception of time, and dieting behavior among college students.
-Nik has worked as a case manager in an emergency shelter for children, and has also worked with adults and families atvarious social welfare agencies.

 Alegnta has research interests related to poverty and the wellbeing of families and children.
 His specific research endeavors primarily focus on financial capability and asset building in low income and financially vulnerable families.